ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 my $query = burger; # string | The (natural language) recipe search query. my $cuisine = italian; # string | The cuisine(s) of the recipes.
 One or more comma separated.
-See a full list of supported cuisines. my $diet = vegetarian; # string | The diet to which the recipes must be compliant.
-See a full list of supported diets. my $exclude_ingredients = eggs; # string | An comma-separated list of ingredients or ingredient types that must not be contained in the recipes. my $intolerances = gluten; # string | A comma-separated list of intolerances.
-All found recipes must not have ingredients that could cause problems for people with one of the given tolerances.
-See a full list of supported intolerances. my $offset = 0; # double | The number of results to skip (between 0 and 900). my $number = 10; # double | The number of results to return (between 1 and 100). my $limit_license = true; # boolean | Whether the recipes should have an open license that allows for displaying with proper attribution. my $instructions_required = true; # boolean | Whether the recipes must have instructions.
+See a full list of supported cuisines. my $diet = vegetarian; # string | The diet for which the recipes must be suitable.
+See a full list of supported diets. my $exclude_ingredients = eggs; # string | A comma-separated list of ingredients or ingredient types that the recipes must not contain. my $intolerances = gluten; # string | A comma-separated list of intolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
+See a full list of supported intolerances.
+Please note: due to the automatic nature of the recipe analysis, the API cannot be 100% accurate in all cases.
+Please advise your users to seek professional help with medical issues. my $offset = 0; # double | The number of results to skip (between 0 and 900). my $number = 10; # double | The number of results to return (between 1 and 100). my $limit_license = true; # boolean | Whether the recipes should have an open license that allows display with proper attribution. my $instructions_required = true; # boolean | Whether the recipes must have instructions.

 eval {